 In 2002 Croatia joined the program and first CLC database for Croatia was established.
 At the moment within this database Croatia has information about land cover for years: 1980, 1990, 2000, 2006 and 2012.
 During the CLC 2000 development process 39 of 44 CLC classes were detected in Croatia while developing the CLC 2006 40 classes were detected.
-Also, continuing to participate in this EU program, Croatia managed to develop following databases on land cover changes: CLC change 1980-1990, CLC change 1980-2000, CLC change 1990-2000, CLC change 2000-2006 and CLC change 2006-2012.
-15
+Also, continuing to participate in this EU program, Croatia managed to develop following databases on land cover changes: CLC change 1980-1990, CLC change 1980-2000, CLC change 2000-2006 and CLC change 2006-201214.
+For the purposes of this reporting Croatian Agency for Environment and Nature developed special CLC change database that refers to the period 1990-2006.
+This database has been used for the first time for determing the conversions between land use categoris and this year reporting.